3 Key Components to Mix the Best Garden Soil for Your Raised Beds

 The size of the containers you are gardening in may dictate what sort of mix you’ll use.
 If you are opting for a few circular pots for your apartment balcony, you may consider a soilless mix containing lots of different types of organic matter as well as a drainage component.
 But, if you are using a raised garden bed, it may be more cost-effective to use some sort of soil base since there is more space to fill.

 Many garden centers sell pre-mixed media for any type of need you have.
 You can try one of these, or you could go for it and mix your own soil this year.
-We’ve linked some helpful articles below that will give you some more in-depth information on mixing your own soil.
+We have our favorite soil mixes that you can try.

 Leave a comment